 Professor DeLutis-Eichenberger earned her PhD from the University of Maryland in Spanish Language and Literature in 2010.
 Her research primarily focuses on the nineteenth century and the Southern Cone.
-Her work on Andrés Bello and José Victorino Lastarria has appeared in Bulletin of Spanish Studies, Revista Hispánica Moderna, Bulletin of Hispanic Studies, Decimonónica, and as a chapter in the book, Negotiating Space in Latin America (edited by Patricia Vilches, Brill Publishers; winner of the 2020 “Outstanding Academic Title” Award from Choice Magazine).
+Her work on Andrés Bello, José Victorino Lastarria and Alberto Blest Gana has appeared in Bulletin of Spanish Studies, Revista Hispánica Moderna, Bulletin of Hispanic Studies, Decimonónica, Open Cultural Studies, and as a chapter in the book, Negotiating Space in Latin America (edited by Patricia Vilches, Brill Publishers; winner of the 2020 “Outstanding Academic Title” Award from Choice Magazine).
 She is currently writing a book about Church-State relations in Chile during the second half of the nineteenth century.